gagansingh894/jams-rs/README.md

 export MODEL_STORE_DIR=path/to/model_dir
 ```

+**_If no path is provided for a model directory, the server will start but with a warning.
+The models can still be added via API endpoints._**

 By default, the server runs on port `3000` and `2` workers in the rayon threadpool.You can override using
 the `--port` and `--num-workers` flags respectively.
 The log level can also be changed to
 `DEBUG` level using `--use-debug-level=true`.